tensorflow/models/README.md

 # Welcome to the Model Garden for TensorFlow

 The TensorFlow Model Garden is a repository with a number of different implementations of state-of-the-art (SOTA) models and modeling solutions for TensorFlow users.
 We aim to demonstrate the best practices for modeling so that TensorFlow users can take full advantage of TensorFlow for their research and product development.

+To the extent possible, models are paired with training logs on [TensorBoard.dev](https://tensorboard.dev) to improve transparency and reproducibility.

 | Directory | Description |
 |-----------|-------------|